 The MIT Events Calendar provides a consolidated listing of events taking place on the MIT campus and its off-campus locations.

-By advertising seminars, cultural events and other activities, the calendar encourages communication and community within MIT, provides more comprehensive information about MIT to the external world, and in general helps serve MIT's educational and research missions.
+By advertising seminars, cultural events and other activities, the calendar encourages communication and community within MIT, provides more comprehensive information about MIT to the external world, and helps serve MIT's educational and research missions.

 - Events include lectures, meetings, training programs, arts events, sporting events, club events, social events, and deadlines.
 They may include on-campus events or off-campus events sponsored by an MIT group.